In this article, we look into the story of FTX and where to keep crypto for maximum safety.

 That does not mean every exchange is like FTX.

-But if you keep significant funds in crypto, and you keep them all at an exchange, you may want to consider alternatives.
+But if you keep significant funds in crypto and keep them all at an exchange, you may want to consider alternatives.

 Moving at least some of your funds to safer storage would make sense.

 For many, one of the most attractive promises of Bitcoin is that it allows people to act as their banks.

 Self-custody comes with obvious advantages, more responsibility, and some dangers.

 Cold storage allows you to act as your bank.

 A small device lets you store your private keys safely offline, away from the prying eyes and greedy hands of hackers and scammers.

 If you store your crypto in a cold wallet, the only way someone can steal it from you is to convince you to hand it over.